Correlations in the continuous multispecies TASEP on a ring: Preliminaries

+The \textit{bully path projection} is a map from the set of continuous multiline queues of type $\textbf{m}$ to words of type $\textbf{m}$.
+Given a continuous multiline queue $Q$, the algorithm recursively maps $Q$ to a word $\omega$ as follows:

+\begin{enumerate} \item Consider the placement of $Q$.
+Choose an integer $k_1$ in the first row.
+Look for the smallest element larger than $k_1$ in the second row and mark it as $k_2$, if it exists.
+If $k_1$ is larger than all the available integers in the second row, mark the smallest available integer in the second row as $k_2$.
+This is known as \textit{wrapping} from the first row to the second row.
+We say that $k_1$ ``bullies" $k_2$ and write it as $k_1 \rightarrow k_2$; or $k_1 \xrightarrow{W} k_2$ in the case of wrapping.

+\item Mark an integer in the third row as $k_3$ by finding the smallest integer larger than $k_2$.
+If no such integer exists, wrap around and label the smallest integer as $k_3$.
+Continue this process iteratively.
+The sequence $k_1,k_2, \ldots,k_n$ thus obtained is called a \textit{bully path} starting at $k_1$, and these integers are now unavailable for further bullying.
+Similarly, construct the bully paths starting from other integers in the first row, and labelling available integers hit by the path.
+Label the endpoints of all such paths as $1$.
+There are $m_1$ such paths, called \textit{type $1$} bully paths.
+For example, $5\rightarrow 7\rightarrow 8 \rightarrow 11$ is a type $1$ bully path in Figure \ref{fig:bpe}.
+The order of constructing the bully paths, starting from the first row, does not affect the final labelling.

+\item Next, construct bully paths starting with the available integers in the second row by following steps~(\ref{item:cbp1}) and (\ref{item:cbp2}).
+Label the ends of all such paths with $2$, resulting in $m_2$ bully paths of type $2$.
+Repeat these steps sequentially for all the other rows.
+The bully paths of type $n$ are just the integers in the last row that remain after the construction of all type $(n-1)$ bully paths.

+\item Therefore, there are $m_\ell$ bully paths of type $\ell$ for each $\ell$.
+Let $\omega$ denote the word formed by the labels in the last row.
+Then, $\omega$ is a configuration for the continuous multispecies TASEP of type $\textbf{m}$.
+Let $\mathcal{B}$ denote this projection map.
+Then, $\omega = \mathcal{B}(Q)$ is known as the \textit{projected word} of $Q$.
+The projected word for the continuous multiline queue in Example~\ref{exmp:placement} is 3441222; see Figure~\ref{fig:bpe}.
+In this example, the bully paths originating from each row are constructed in increasing order. \end{enumerate}

-The distribution of the words of type $m$ is the same as the distribution of the last row of continuous multiline queues of type $m$ which can be obtained by taking the limit of the distribution of the last row for discrete multiline queues.
-Also, the distribution of the last row for discrete multiline queues is $\Pi_n^L$ by Theorem~\ref{thm:fm2}.
-Therefore, $\Pi_n$ gives the distribution of the labels on the last row for a uniformly chosen continuous multiline queue.
+The distribution of words of type $\textbf{m}$ is the same as the distribution of the last row of continuous multiline queues of type $\textbf{m}$, which can be obtained by taking the limit of the distribution of the last row for discrete multiline queues.

+By Theorem~\ref{thm:fm2}, $\Pi_n^L$ denotes the distribution of the last row of the discrete multiline process of type $\textbf{m}$ with $L$ sites in each row.
+Therefore, as shown in \cite{aaslinusson}, the continuous process on the last row is obtained by taking the limit as $L \rightarrow \infty$.
+Consequently, $\Pi_n$ gives the distribution of the labels in the last row for a uniformly chosen continuous multiline queue.
 Thus, to study the correlations of two adjacent particles with labels $i$ and $j$ in the continuous multispecies TASEP, it is enough to count the number of placements that project to the words with $i$ and $j$ as adjacent particles.
 Next, we define an operator on the space of all continuous multiline queues of a fixed type.